integrativemicrobiomesciences-lab/integrativemicrobiomesciences-lab.github.io/index.md

 # Integrative Microbiome Sciences Laboratory

-We combine the disciplines of microbiome sciences, bioinformatics, and multi-omics (including metaproteomics) in an effort to inform molecular approaches to modulate the functions of the microbiome for desired host health phenotypes.
-We have particular interests in infectious diseases, and antimicrobial resistance.
+Our lab engineers and modulates the microbiome to control host health outcomes. <br/>
+We develop molecular microbiology, bioinformatics, and multi-omic approaches to define causal mechanisms in microbial communities, and then to rationally reprogram those communities toward desired host health phenotypes. <br/>
+Our lab is particularly focused on infectious disease biology and antimicrobial resistance, where the ability to map, measure,and perturb microbial function in situ has immediate translational implications.